 Accommodating Religious Dietary Needs at Stanford

 R&DE Stanford Dining prides itself on providing high-quality and nutritious cuisine to meet a wide variety of dietary needs within our diverse Stanford community.
-This year, we have adapted our dining hall food program in response to COVID-19 in order to ensure the continuing safety and wellbeing of our students, staff and community.
-More information about our COVID dining hall operational plan, CleanDining, can be found here.

 It is important to reach and out to discuss your specific needs prior to arriving on campus.